-Most schools observe Fire Safety during the first part of October when they set aside time to teach students about fire safety and what to do in the event of a fire.
-This week often includes a school visit from the local fire station.
-Or if you are fortunate enough to teach near a fire station, you might take a walk to the fire station.
+Many schools observe Fire Safety Week during the first part of October when they set aside time to teach students about fire safety and what to do in the event of a fire.
+This week often includes a school visit from local firefighters.
+If you are fortunate enough to teach near a fire station, you might take a walk to the fire station.
 Today I wanted to share a fun and free fire safety math game that you can use with your kindergarten students to help reinforce Fire Safety Week!

-To play this fire safety math game all you need to do is print, add dot cubes, and game pieces.
+To play this fire safety math game, all you need to do is print the game mat and add dot cubes and game pieces.
 This makes it a great last minute activity or time filler.

-I love using these large foam dice from Learning Resources are perfect for this game.
-They are large which means they are great for little learners so that they can easily identify the number.
-And they are foam, which means they are quiet.
+These large foam dice from Learning Resources are perfect for this game.
+They are large, which means they are great for little learners so that they can easily identify the numbers.
+Since the dice are foam, they're extra quiet, too.

 For the numbers to six version, each set of players will need only one dot cube and their own set of 10 game pieces.